insinfo/galileo/packages/install/README.md

 Each add-on should:
 * Include adequate documentation, i.e. explain what it generates.
 * Accomplish **one** thing.
 * Be modular.
-Ideally, an add-on is implemented as an Angel plug-in, or some other function (i.e. a request handler).
+Ideally, an add-on is implemented as an Galileo plug-in, or some other function (i.e. a request handler).
 * Be formatted cleanly, using `dartfmt`.
 * Not conflict with any other add-ons.
 Users **must** be able to install your add-on without it breaking their project.
 * Generate IntelliJ run configurations, if need be.